carlostornez3/Geant4-Plastic-Scintillator-Simulation/README.md

 # Geant4-Plastic-Scintillator-Simulation

-This project simulates an Hexagonal Plastic Scintillator and computes the total energy deposition by muons.
+This project simulates a rectangular Plastic Scintillator and computes the total energy deposition by muons.
 It also creates a root file with information about the photons generated via scintillation and the energy deposition.

 The program uses the method GetTotalEnergyDeposit() to calculate the energy deposition by muons.